Should you take daily baby aspirin to prevent a heart attack or stroke?

 Is baby aspirin safe for babies?
 Why is it called baby aspirin?

 Aspirin should not be given to babies and children except if prescribed by a doctor for rare medical conditions.
-The term “baby aspirin” stems from the lower dose that used to be used for children, but this is no longer recommended.
-The proper name now should be low-dose aspirin, but many people still refer to the lower doses as baby aspirin.
+The term “baby aspirin” stems from the lower dose that was used for children, but this is no longer recommended.
+The proper name now is low-dose aspirin, but many people still refer to lower doses as baby aspirin.

-If you are supposed to take baby aspirin, what is the proper dose?
+If you are supposed to take low-dose aspirin, what is the proper dose?

 In the United States, the most common dose is 81 milligrams.